 This is also the point in the process where you should make sure your entire staff is on board with your mission to cut down on waste.
 Make sure everyone understands why this is necessary (because it will save money and ultimately be better for the success of the restaurant).
 If everyone isn’t doing their part during your waste audit, the results won’t be accurate.

-Step 3: Make the most of your inventory
+Step 3: Make the most of your food inventory

 Your waste audit should help you see whether the food supplies you keep on hand in your inventory are too much, too little or just enough.
 If you find you’re throwing out food that spoils in storage, tweak your ordering and buy less.